Sanskrit is one of the most important things that binds us as a nation. After millenia, Sanskrit continues to inspire us in many big and small ways.

 2. Sanskrit needs our support to survive.
 If we ignore our cultural aspects like Sanskrit, our descendants might curse us for having lost our identity for the sake of materialistic pursuits.
 Like the people of some unfortunate African nations - Western in names and outlook but still poor and backward - the sad price of losing one's identity.

 4. We are all busy.
 As a small step, we can associate ourselves with Samskrita Bharati - an organization that has done wonderful things to spread awareness about Sanskrit.
-We can support them financially and with our time.
+We can support them financially and with our time.5.
+We can also take up spoken/written Sanskrit courses from Samskrita Bharati and participate in the events they organize.
+It would be great if our youngster community can produce Sanskrit teachers.

-If you wish to contribute something to Sanskrit for the good things that it has given us
+If you wish to contribute something to Sanskrit for the good things that it has given us, please contact me at coolkrishnan at gmail dot com / 98800 46941.
+I live in Bangalore.

 5 comments: